-If you feel like your mental health needs require some extra attention that may influence your workflow, you might want to speak with your supervisor or manager about it.
+If you feel like your mental health requires some extra attention that may influence your workflow, you might want to speak with your supervisor or manager about it.

 As daunting as that may seem, it’s usually better to have a proactive talk than wait until your concerns become full-blown problems that impact job performance.